went to live for a while in the country of Moab….(Ruth 1:1).

 Elimelech was led by fear too.
 This fear took him out of the promised land during a time of famine and into the country of Moab.
 Although it was a quick way to ease his families present woes, the consequences of living in Moab turned out to be quite devastating.

 Sometimes God has to send famine into our lives.
 It’s not because He’s trying to punish us.
 It very well could be that we are suffering some consequences of sin in our lives, or it could be for the testing and growing of our faith.
-Temptation arises to flee from God’s promised land so we can ease our immediate comforts and worries.
-Whenever we are led by fear, we are certain to walk the road of disaster.
+Temptation arises within us to flee from God’s promised land so we can ease our immediate discomforts and worries.
+Whenever we are led by fear, we will a bitter road of destruction.
 Sometimes we are led by the approval of people and quickly, we are caught in a trap.
 A trap of sin that eases our own hearts present worries and needs.

 Our culture does not like to wait and I can’t say that I do either.
 In my own stubbornness, there are times when I want to shout up towards heaven, “OK God, the waitings over now, right???
 I think I’ve had enough for now.”
 However, there’s something about waiting that grows our hearts and sets us free from the prisons in our lives we have long been held captive by.
 It’s in the waiting that we become more like Him.
 It’s in the waiting that our hearts grow to be like His.
 There, in the waiting, we find Him to be our daily bread in the midst of famine.